 An interface protection relay (previously known as central protection relay) must be installed for single or multiple IES installations with an aggregated capacity exceeding 200 kVA or if the site is utilising an Inverter Power Sharing Device (IPSD) with aggregated capacity exceeds 30 kVA.
-It is not required for IES installations with an aggregated capacity less than or equal to 200 kVA.
+It is not required for IES installations with an aggregated capacity exceeds 30 kVA.